 - There was only a single fatality involving the type of airliners which operate under the strictest regulations in the US, Canada, western Europe, Japan, Australia, and other countries with both significant airline traffic and the highest levels of governmental oversight of air transportation.

 This review includes important safety or security related occurrences from 2017.
 There are two types of events in this review, numbered events and significant events.
-Numbered events must meet the following criteria include both accidents and deliberate actions such as hijackings, military action, and acts of sabotage, and has to meet the following key criteria:
+Numbered events must meet the following criteria: